ukkokalevala/Arduino-Nano-ULN2003-driver-28BYJ-48-stepper-motor-and-potentiometer/README.md

-That is an excellent question, and it gets to the heart of how stepper motors actually work!
+how stepper motors actually work!

 The short answer is: Because a stepper motor is not a simple DC motor.
 It is a precise magnetic machine that needs its coils turned on and off in a very specific "dance" to spin.